Yunnan: Geography

 Yunnan is the most southwestern province in China, with the Tropic of Cancer running through its southern part.
 The province has an area of 394100 km2, 4.1% of the nation's total.
 The northern part of the province forms part of the Yunnan–Guizhou Plateau.
 The province borders Guangxi and Guizhou in the east, Sichuan in the north, and the Tibet Autonomous Region in the northwest.
 It shares a border of 4060 km with Myanmar (Kachin and Shan States) in the west, Laos (Luang Namtha, Oudomxay, and Phongsaly Provinces) in the south and Vietnam (Hà Giang, Lào Cai, Lai Châu, and Điện Biên Provinces) in the southeast.

-For practical purposes, all of Yunnan province falls within the Zomia region of Asia.
+For practical purposes, all of Yunnan falls within the Zomia region of Asia.